-I frequently come across a number of articles related to the corporate culture at Zappos.
+Zappos takes corporate culture seriously.
 After being acquired by Amazon, the online shoe and clothing retailer continues to maintain the values and culture that have been with the company since the beginning.
-New hires at Zappos receive 5 weeks of training in the areas of culture, core values, customer service and the company warehouse.
+New hires at Zappos receive five weeks of training in the areas of culture, core values, customer service and the company warehouse.
 The focus on culture is integrated into all departments, employee roles, performance reviews, mission, vision and goals at Zappos.

 How Culture Survived an Acquisition

-Some of the interesting components that make the Zappos culture incredibly infectious include:
+Some of the interesting components that make the Zappos culture infectious include:

 1. Culture and Business “Fit”